top of page

 What we do

-The Air cadet organisation offers activities that will challenge, excite and give you a sense of adventure, along with structured learning that will help you gain knowledge and first-hand experience.
+The Royal Air Force Air Cadets (RAFAC) offers activities that will challenge, excite and give you a sense of adventure, along with structured learning that will help you gain knowledge and first-hand experience.

 You join the squadron on a trial basis where you will get to know the staff and cadets and start your basic training.
 Once you have gone through your basic training you will be introduced to more activities as you progress allowing you to get opportunities you would not normally have.